NoonieBao/ZenMode/README.md

 # Usage

-Warning: Make sure you are able to recover your device when something unexpected take place!
+Warning: Make sure you are able to recover your device when anything unexpected take place!

 1. Based on Lsposed, and alternative enhance with Magisk
 2. Install the `release.apk` directly